taogaede/Combinatorics-Package/README.md

 			printSet(yourFunction.operate());

-4. To preserve your function for later research sessions, you can create a new Function subclass (following the template provided) and place the relevant code from the main method of class Main into the subclass constructor.
+4. To preserve your function for later research sessions, you can create a new *Function* subclass (following the template provided) and place the relevant code from the main method of class *Main* into the subclass constructor.
-	Similarly, if you want to preserve a set that you've found in your current session for later, you can use the CombSet subclass template and place the construction code (from the main method of class Main) into the subclass constructor.
+	Similarly, if you want to preserve a set that you've found in your current session for later, you can use the *CombSet* subclass template and place the construction code (from the main method of class *Main*) into the subclass constructor.

 ## Abstraction Control

 There is also a system for recalling what a function (and consequently, set construction algorithm) of any level of abstraction does:
-+	Since each Function instance has a corresponding String description specifying what it does, and all CombSets are constructed from a sequence of functions applied to a basic set, the steps of all CombSet construction algorithms within this framework are accessible.
++	Since each *Function* instance has a corresponding *String* description specifying what it does, and all CombSets are constructed from a sequence of functions applied to a basic set, the steps of all CombSet construction algorithms within this framework are accessible.

-To access the descriptions of the initial domain set and sequence of steps in the algorithm to create a given CombSet, use:
+To access the descriptions of the initial domain set and sequence of steps in the algorithm to create a given *CombSet*, use:

 	yourCombSet.printDescription();

-For Function descriptions, use:
+For *Function* descriptions, use:

 	yourFunction.printDescription();